 To facilitate this, SQLx comes with a CLI tool that assists with evolving the database

 through migrations.
-The CLI tool is also required to prepare the database for offline
+The CLI tool is also required to prepare

 mode - this is needed in CI/CD pipelines where there is no access to a live database.